zetaops/gitwork/README.md

 - When you are creating an issue, if the issue estimation is greater then ***5 hour***, you should notify your supervisor to discuss why you'll need this time.

-- Any issues greater then ***10 hours*** will be threated as architectural interference and should have detailed documentation to be attached to relevant project.
-You should have at least one meeting with team!
+- Any issue greater then ***10 hours*** will be treated as architectural interference.
+Such an issue should have detailed documentation attached to the relevant project.
+You should have at least one meeting with the team.

 ## Git Flow